odra94/MacAdminStuff/Macadmin_Tools/README.md

 ## [Pasta](https://getpasta.com/)

 This is another clipboard manager.
 It opens up a window that shows you the entries and you can pick which one you want to use.
 It is really nice and I was using it before Maccy.
+You can also use it for free and if you like it you can upgrade.

 <p align="center">
   <img src="/Macadmin_Tools/tool_icons/Pasta/install.png" width="300;"/>